 Torticollis responds very well to physical therapy treatment.
-The therapy emphasizes proper positioning, active and passive stretching of the tight neck muscles, strengthening of the weak neck muscles, environmental modifications, and promoting symmetry with movements in every position.
+The therapy emphasizes proper positioning, active stretching of the tight neck muscles, strengthening of the weak neck muscles, environmental modifications, and promoting symmetry with movements in every position.

 In addition to PT sessions, the physical therapist will educate the family on how to perform these interventions at home to support improved functioning and restoration of the child’s proper posture.